Axial inverse magnetic catalysis: Summary and Discussion

-In conclusion, we proposed the axial inverse magnetic catalysis at high temperatures, which can be driven by the 2 + 1 flavor-universal destructive interference against the current quark mass and the $U(1)_A$ anomaly in the axial susceptibility, when the chiral inverse magnetic catalysis is present.
-One possible candidate to realize this kind of destructive effects involves the anomalous magnetic moments of quarks, which, in the present paper, we have incorporated into a chiral effective model, an NJL model with 2 + 1 flavors, to demonstrate emergence of the axial inverse magnetic catalysis at the physical point.

-Measuring the axial inverse magnetic catalysis with a moderate anomalous magnetic moment for lightest quarks would give a complementary probe of the chiral inverse magnetic catalysis (See Fig.~6), and imply a definite interpretation on how the inverse magnetic catalysis is realized: it is due to the destructive axial- and chiral-breaking driven in thermomagnetic QCD.
+We found the AIMC at high temperatures, which can be driven by the 2 + 1 flavor-universal destructive interference against the current quark mass and the $U(1)_A$ anomaly in the axial susceptibility, when the CIMC is present.
+One possible candidate to realize this kind of destructive effects involves the AMMs of quarks, which, in the present paper, we have incorporated into an NJL model with 2 + 1 flavors, to observe emergence of the AIMC at the physical point.
+Measuring the AIMC would give a complementary probe of the CIMC (See Fig.~6), and imply a definite interpretation on how the IMC is realized: it is due to the destructive axial- and chiral-breaking driven in thermomagnetic QCD.
+Our findings are shortly testable by lattice simulations in the near future, by which the AMM values in the NJL model can be constrained and a part of the model parameter space will be excluded or probed.